Actor and Action Modular Network for Text-based Video Segmentation: Introduction

-Compared with word-level actor and action classes, textual queries are more flexible that can be used to specify various actors and actions of interest.
-While most related works focus on either spatial object localization from textual queries in static images \cite{yu2016modeling,nagaraja2016modeling,hu2016segmentation,liu2017recurrent} or temporal action localization from textual queries in videos \cite{anne2017localizing,gao2017tall}.
-There are few works considering the actor and the corresponding action simultaneously in a video when the actor and action are conditioned by a given textual query.
-To bridge this gap, the new task of Actor and Action Segmentation from a Textual Query (AASTQ) has been initially studied in \cite{gavrilyuk2018actor}.
-Figure \ref{fig:gifure1} illustrates an example of AASTQ.
-Given an input video and different textual queries, AASTQ aims to generate pixel-wise segmentation masks of query-described actors in video frames.
-The variety of the queries provides a flexible way to select the actor of interest based on actor's attributes (\emph{e.g.}, ``black'' and ``red'') and locations (\emph{e.g.}, ``middle'' and ``left''), as well as corresponding actions (\emph{e.g.}, ``jumping'' and ``standing'') performed by the actor.
-Considering that either video or query understanding has been widely studied in related fields, the major challenge of this task is to establish a suitable video-query matching associated with actor and action.
+Compared with word-level actor and action classes, textual queries are more flexible so that they can be used to specify various actors and actions of interest.
+While most related works focus on either spatial object localization from textual queries in static images \cite{yu2016modeling,hu2016segmentation,liu2017recurrent} or temporal action localization from textual queries in videos \cite{anne2017localizing,gao2017tall}.
+There are few works that consider the actor and the corresponding action simultaneously in a video when the actor and action are specified by a given textual query.
+To bridge this gap, the new task of text-based video segmentation was originally introduced by Gavrilyuk \emph{et al.} \cite{gavrilyuk2018actor}, whose goal was to attain pixel-level segmentation of the actor in video content by specifying the actor and its performing action with a textual query.
+Some illustrative examples of the new task are shown in Fig. \ref{fig:gifure1}, where four textual queries are given to specify four different actors and their actions, respectively.
+The model is required to predict segmentation masks of actors frame-by-frame conditioned by the textual queries.
+The variety of textual queries provides a flexible way to select the actors of interest according to actors' appearance information and motion information.
+Appearance information contains visual cues about categories, colors, and shapes of actors, while motion information represents actions that are performed by actors in the video.
+Considering either video or textual query understanding has been extensively studied in its related fields, the major challenge of this task is to establish a suitable video-query alignment by associating with actors and actions.
+Despite much progress has been achieved in this task, existing methods \cite{gavrilyuk2018actor,wang2019asymmetric,wang2020context,mcintosh2018multi} suffer from the following two aspects.